St. Louis Encephalitis

 St. Louis Encephalitis Disease and the United States

-Prior to the introduction of West Nile Virus in 1999, SLEV was the most important epidemic mosquito-borne viral disease in the U.S. Annual reports of SLEV cases fluctuate widely, due to periodic epidemics that occur.
-Most cases occur in east and central states.
-From 2009 to 2018, an average of seven cases of SLE disease were reported annually.
-The last major epidemic occurred in 1975 along the Ohio-Mississippi River Basin when nearly 2,000 cases and 142 deaths were reported.
+Prior to the introduction of West Nile virus in 1999, St. Louis encephalitis virus (SLEV) was considered the most significant epidemic mosquito-borne virus in the United States, with cases fluctuating greatly due to periodic outbreaks.
+Although most infections have historically been reported in central and eastern states, only an average of seven cases per year were documented from 2009 through 2018.
+The last major epidemic occurred in 1975 along the Ohio–Mississippi River Basin, resulting in nearly 2,000 cases and 142 deaths.

 A Global View of St. Louis Encephalitis